Crotchwhistle/YN-Finance-Hub/README.md

 This project uses Nextjs, React and Honojs with the help of this [great video](https://www.youtube.com/watch?v=N_uNKAus0II).

-You can access the web app on
+Currently, you can access the web app by cloning the repository and building it yourself, as there seem to be some issues with Nextjs.
+The list of packages required are in the `package.json` file.

 Ignore the name of the project 🙏🙏🙏